CVidrio/ffa-framework/docs/eda.md

 ### MW-MK Test

-The **Moving Window Mann-Kendall (MW-MK) Test** is used to identify a statistically significant monotonic trend in the variances of an AMS time series.
+The **Moving Window Mann-Kendall (MW-MK) Test** identifies a statistically significant monotonic trend in the variances of an AMS time series.

 - Null hypothesis: There is no significant trend in the variance of the AMS.
 - Alternative hypothesis: There is a significant trend in the variance of the AMS.

-To compute the AMS variances we use a moving window:
+To compute the AMS variances, we use a moving window:

 1. Set the length of the moving window $w$ and the step size $s$.
 2. Compute the standard deviation over indices $[1, w]$.